 - in order for e.g The butterfly unfurls its wings in order for them to dry out.

-Adding descriptive words is a really useful way to make your writing more precise, advanced, complex and ‘less common’ (see the Band Descriptors Video) and it helps increase your word count, which CAN be an issue in cycles.
+If you’re aiming for Band 7+, adding descriptive words can make your writing more precise, and it helps increase your word count, which CAN be an issue in cycles.

 Try to add a descriptive adjective wherever you can: